Norgreen/my_repo/README.md

 Project description:
-The Social Data Science Base Camp Exam is the culmination of a semester's learning in python.
+The Social Data Science Base Camp Exam represents the culmination of a semester's worth of Python learning, encompassing a range of topics and techniques.
 It includes, among other:
 - Webscraping
 - Extracting data from twitter API